 Labor Day is celebrated on the first Monday in September in the United States to honor workers and their contributions to the economy.
-The holiday originated during the Industrial Revolution in the 19th century, when workers were fighting for better working conditions and pay.
+Many people spend it relaxing or taking a family trip to one of our many national parks.
+But, he holiday originated during the Industrial Revolution in the 19th century, when workers were fighting for better working conditions and pay.

 May Day and the Haymarket Affair